-The threshold requirements of a pre-application include the criteria listed in paragraphs (1) - (10) of this section.
+The threshold requirements of a pre-application include the criteria listed in paragraphs (1) - (8) of this section.
 As the Department reviews the pre-application the assumptions as reflected in Chapter 10, Subchapter D of this title (relating to Underwriting and Loan Policy) will be utilized even if not reflected by the Applicant in the pre-application.

 - (1) Submission of the multifamily bond pre-application in the form prescribed by the Department; - (2) Completed Bond Review Board Residential Rental Attachment for the current program year; - (3) Site Control, evidenced by the documentation required under §10.204(10) of this title (relating to Required Documentation for Application Submission).
-The Site Control must be valid through the date of the Board meeting at which the inducement resolution is considered and must meet the requirements of §10.204(10) of this title at the time of Application; - (4) Zoning evidenced by the documentation required under §10.204(11) of this title; - (5) Boundary survey or plat clearly identifying the location and boundaries of the subject Property; - (6) Current market information (must support affordable rents); - (7) Local area map that shows the location of the Development Site and the location of at least six (6) community assets within a one mile radius (two miles if in a Rural Area).
-Only one community asset of each type will count towards the number of assets required.
-The mandatory community assets and specific requirements are identified in §10.101(a)(2) of this title (relating to Site and Development Requirements and Restrictions);

-- (8) Organization Chart showing the structure of the Development Owner and of any Developer or Guarantor, providing the names and ownership percentages of all Persons having an ownership interest in the Development Owner or the Developer or Guarantor, as applicable; - (9) Evidence of Entity Registration or Reservation with the Texas Office of the Secretary of State; - (10) A certification, as provided in the pre-application, that the Applicant met the requirements and deadlines for public notifications as identified in §10.203 of this title (relating to Public Notifications (§2306.5705(9)).
+The Site Control must be valid through the date of the Board meeting at which the inducement resolution is considered and must meet the requirements of §10.204(10) of this title at the time of Application; - (4) Boundary survey or plat clearly identifying the location and boundaries of the subject Property; - (5) Organizational Chart showing the structure of the Development Owner and of any Developer and Guarantor, providing the names and ownership percentages of all Persons having an ownership interest in the Development Owner, Developer and Guarantor, as applicable.
+The List of Organizations form, as provided in the pre-application, must include all Persons identified on the organizational charts, and further identify which of those Persons listed exercise Control of the Development; - (6) Distribution List Form, as provided in the pre-application, to include the anticipated financing participants; - (7) Evidence of Entity Registration or Reservation with the Texas Office of the Secretary of State; - (8) A certification, as provided in the pre-application, that the Applicant met the requirements and deadlines for public notifications as identified in §10.203 of this title (relating to Public Notifications (§2306.6705(9)).
 Notifications must not be older than three (3) months prior to the date of Application submission.
-Renotification will be required by Applicants who have submitted a change from pre-application to Application that reflects a total Unit increase of greater than 10 percent or a 5 percent change in density (calculated as units per acre) as a result of a change in the size of the Development Site.
-In addition, should a change in elected official occur between the submission of a pre-application and the submission of an Application, Applicants are required to notify the newly elected (or appointed) official.
+Re-notification will be required by Applicants who have submitted a change from preapplication to Application that reflects a total Unit increase of greater than 10 percent or a 5 percent increase in density (calculated as Units per acre) as a result of a change in the size of the Development Site.
+In addition, should a change in elected official occur between the submission of a pre-application and the submission of an Application, Applicants are required to notify the newly elected (or appointed) official no later than the Full Application Delivery Date.